 Contact the MDTP office or Graduate School if you are interested in getting assistance with the application fee.
 Students from groups that are traditionally underrepresented in biomedical sciences are especially encouraged to inquire for a fee waiver, including minority students, disabled students, and students who have experienced economic disadvantages.
+Student participants in the National Summer Undergraduate Research Project (NSURP), as well as many other pipeline programs, are eligible to receive application fee waivers.
 The MDTP does not want the application fee to be a barrier to admission and will provide guidance to prospective applicants.

 For International Students: Financial documents are required from international students AFTER the program’s recommendation for admission.
 You may review this information here.

 - Evaluation criteria

 Contact us with questions.

 Note that all application materials are submitted through the UW Graduate School Admissions Office.

 - Personal statement, also known as “Statement of Purpose”.
 The applicant’s personal statement is important.
 It should be written thoughtfully to reveal one’s scientific and career interests, research experiences, and abilities that otherwise may not be obvious from the academic record.
 See Personal Statement Guidelines and Evaluation Criteria below for detailed information on what our faculty and student reviewers are looking for in a personal statement.

 - A statement of applicant’s experiences and ambitions that will contribute to MDTP’s commitment to diversity and inclusion.
 See Diversity Statement Guidelines below for more detailed information on this diversity statement.

 - An official or unofficial copy of transcripts from each college or university attended.
 The transcripts should be uploaded to the application website.